v1k0d3n/charts/network-calico/README.md

 The chart design is one that needs to clarified for any future development, or pull requests.
 Starting with the `values.yaml`, you will notice a deliberate operational workflow.
 Our charts are designed so that all features are accessible at the time of instantiation.
 This creates a significate amount of thought when working with the chart, but the tradeoff is that the operator can access all typical configuration flags (such as [custom labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) with [operator-driven selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors), access to [container-level resource limits](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) and [per-pod dns policies](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/)) that they may not have otherwise in other chart implementations.

+**Simplistic Switches**

+This chart supplies a simple, easy-to-implement, operational workflow by incorporating high-level switches for the most common Calico reference implementations.
+When looking over the `values.yaml` file, fine the section entitled `config`.
+This section will control _how_ Calico is implemented.
+Some of these options include the following:

+- `config.common.datastore` - datastore type options: `kubernetes` (Typha), `etcd` (v3)
+- `config.common.network_mode` - networking mode options: `calico` (L3), `canal` (L2)
+- `config.common.autoscaling.typha.horizontal.enabled` - `true`, `false`
+- `config.common.autoscaling.typha.vertical.enabled` - `true`, `false`

+These switches will have top-level control over all other options, with the exection of the `manifests` section at the bottom of the `values.yaml` declaration file.
+Other high-level configuration options will be added soon, such as setting up etcd as part of the deployment.

 **Labels**

 Labels are treated as first class citizens in our Helm charts.
 By default, there is a common list of labels that can be left "as is", turned of, or overriden at the time of instantiation.
 These common labels are: